AnnaRobinson/new_relic_insights/doc/inserting.md

-This structure provides useful metadata to other Drupal systems, providing seamless integration with the Entity subsystem, Views filters and handlers, as well as access to a wealth of pre-existing attributes and data.
+This structure provides useful metadata to other Drupal systems, providing seamless integration with the Entity subsystem, Views filters and handlers, as well as access to a wealth of preexisting attributes and data.

 To get started with Transaction decoration, you'll need to install the [Better Statistics](https://drupal.org/project/better_statistics) module.